sc-automation/home-assistant/setup/README.md

 Clone this repository and run ```docker compose up -d``` in the main directory.
 Navigate to http://homeassistant.local:8123/ and complete the onboarding process.

+[!TIP]
+I opted to disable the ```privileged: true``` option in the homeassistant service.
+It is really not needed except for some special circumstances (and inexperienced users).
+But it creates a lot of trouble when you want to update and backup your configuration with Git, since the whole ```config``` directory will be owned by root.
+This is just bad and you should never do this.

 You should now have a basic Home Assistant setup running.

 ## Install HACS